dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 ```
 scp <username>@hpc.ilri.cgiar.org:~/viralMetagen/*.html ./
 ```
-> **Discussion:** A report from this step can be found in these links: [sample01_R1](https://hpc.ilri.cgiar.org/~gkibet/ilri-africa-cdc-training/fastqc/sample01_R1_fastqc.html) [sample01_R2](https://hpc.ilri.cgiar.org/~gkibet/ilri-africa-cdc-training/fastqc/sample01_R2_fastqc.html).
+> **Discussion:** A report from this step can be found in these links: [sample01_R1](https://hpc.ilri.cgiar.org/~gkibet/ilri-africa-cdc-training/fastqc/sample01_R1_fastqc.html) and [sample01_R2](https://hpc.ilri.cgiar.org/~gkibet/ilri-africa-cdc-training/fastqc/sample01_R2_fastqc.html).
 Let us have a discussion about the results as we wait for the run to complete.

 ### Step 5: Quality Trimming fastq files with fastp and Trims adapter sequences
 After accessing the quality, we will proceed and do some Quality Control (QC).
-With `fastp` module we will trim reads with qualities less than 20 phred score, remove adapters, remove dublicates and remove PhiX if any.
+With **fastp** module we will trim reads with qualities less than 20 phred score, remove adapters, remove dublicates and remove PhiX if any.
 ```
 fastp --in1 ./data/fastq/sample01_R1.fastq.gz \
 	--in2 ./data/fastq/sample01_R2.fastq.gz \